murtazaroondiwala/Myprojects/README.md

-# Myprojects
+# Full Solar System
-A basic simulation of our solar system
+A basic simulation of our solar system in python.
 Dependencies:
 python- visual
 python- math